tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 ### On the HPC Cluster

-Log into the High-Performance Computing (HPC) cluster using your SSH config and key and navigate to your repository:
+Log into the High-Performance Computing (HPC) cluster using your SSH config and key and navigate to your repository.
+Substitute the appropriate names for the placeholders `<username>` and `<repository>`:

 ```sh
 ssh hpc